Marl Chemical Park: World War II

 At the outbreak of war, the plant was still being fitted for full production and the first commercial buna bales were delivered on August 29, 1940.
 By 1942 the plant was producing 50,000 tons of Buna-S annually along with chlorine, solvents, softening agents, resins and other chemicals needed for the war effort.
-In addition to the 5000 German employees, between 10,000-15,000 prisoners of war and forced laborers were locked up in 30 camps around Marl to provide workers for the plant and mines which supplied it.
+In addition to the 5000 German employees, between 10,000 and 15,000 prisoners of war and forced laborers were locked up in 30 camps around Marl to provide workers for the plant and mines which supplied it.
 Records from 1944 show a special prison camp on the company site controlled by the Gestapo, and Polish workers transferred between Hüls and the Buna plant at Auschwitz.

 The effects of war reached Hüls in mid-1943.
 Raw materials had become increasingly difficult to obtain and the plants were targeted by allied bombing.
 On June 11, a heavy daylight raid dropped 1,560 bombs which killed 186 people and wounded 752.
 Another raid by the USAAF 100th bomber group was carried out on June 22 from 25,000 ft.
 The site was attacked again in daylight by 235 bombers from the USAAF on June 25, with 16 bombers lost.
 These raids halted all production for three months.
 More heavy bombing targeted the Hibernia hydrogenation plants to stop the flow of raw materials, however the Hüls works managed to reach maximum output again by 1944.

-On March 29, 1945 a German Army special unit appeared with orders under Hitler's Nero Decree to destroy everything in Hüls.
+On March 29, 1945, a German Army special unit appeared with orders under Hitler's Nero Decree to destroy everything in Hüls.
 Plant employees and particularly plant director Paul Baumann persuaded the unit to disobey the orders and protect the plant until the arrival of the Americans.
 The United States 8th Armored Division occupied the factories on March 31, 1945.
 At the end of the war, the worker population had dropped from over 10,000 to about 500.